6 Health Benefits Of Manuka Honey You Didn’t Know About

 6. Manuka honey helps even skin tone.

-Because Manuka honey is inherently anti-inflammatory, it makes a great face mask and helps with various skin issues.
+Because Manuka honey is inherently anti-inflammatory4, it makes a great face mask and helps with various skin issues.
 Redness, flaking, acne, and even eczema are calmed by the anti-inflammatory effects of Manuka.
-Additionally, the polyphenols in Manuka honey help repair the skin’s natural barrier, making it more effective at absorbing and retaining moisture.
+Additionally, the polyphenols6 in Manuka honey help repair the skin’s natural barrier7, making it more effective at absorbing and retaining moisture.

 Whether you’re feeling under the weather or want to help inflamed skin, Manuka honey might be your sweet solution.
 Just remember to consider the UMF factor and know that higher UMFs have more activity and therefore stronger holistic powers.
 Happy healing!